data-intuitive/viash_docs/docs/workflow.md

   target_image: dataintuitive/viash_docs
 ```

-## Janssen
+## CI integration

-The above workflow fits nicely within the Janssen/Artifactory setup.
-Using the `viash_jnj` component to convert a repository of Docker targets to an SCM build repository all the components can be built.
+The above workflow fits nicely within a custom CI/CD setup.
+From the `meta.vsh` one can easily extract the information necessary to build custom images.
+Using the `---dockerfile` flag with the Docker target build, one can find out what `Dockerfile` should be used to build the container for the respective component.

 During development, the image can be built locally and tested with the same name/tag that will later appear in Artifactory.

 ## Caveat